yiisoft/yii2/docs/guide/template.md

 ],
 ```

-Then in the template you can use
+Then in the template you can use:

 ```
 {{ model|jsonEncode }}